jnorman74/Rare_Earth_Metal_Mining/MachineLearningWeek1.md

 ## Next steps

-Next week, additional data will be included in the machine learning model - rock types, age of the rocks, formation mechanism etc to determine if a more geological approach to finding rare earths will work.
+Next week, additional data will be included in the machine learning model - rock types, age of the rocks, formation mechanism etc to determine if a geological approach to finding rare earths will work.

 Additional work could also be done on re-running the analysis with specific rare earth minerals, rather than grouping them together.

+If possible, other datasets will be added to the analysis from geological aerial surveys.

+The database will also be tied into the model next week.